matryer/present/golab/why-the-world-is-falling-in-love-with-Go.md

 # Performance

-> "We had a spike of about 2.4 million requests within ten minutes, and forgot to turn caching on!
+> "We had a spike of about __2.4 million requests within ten minutes__, and forgot to turn caching on!
 Luckily, since it only touched our Go code, it didn’t matter; we didn’t crash."
 -- Dean Elbaz, SongKick

 ^ Without much effort, Go will perform great.
 Doesn't mean you don't have to worry about it - but it's nice to have a headstart.
+Compiles quick too (build and test on save)

 ---